A Rich Pageant of Chicanery

 Kelly was never just another Irish pol from Back of the Yards.
 He was for years the respected chief engineer of the not-quite-so-respected Sanitary District of Chicago—and as president of the South Park Board in the 1920s he shepherded lakefront beautification and construction of the Shedd Aquarium, Adler Planetarium, and Museum of Science and Industry.

-Kelly made the Democratic machine then run by Pat Nash (the inheritor of the machine built by Cermak) and solidified its hold on the city, mainly by bringing blacks voters into the Democratic camp.
+Kelly allied himself with the Democratic machine then run by Pat Nash (the inheritor of the machine built by Cermak) and solidified its hold on the city, mainly by bringing blacks voters into the Democratic camp.
 With Nash tending the machinery and Kelly the government, Kelly was formidable force.
 He was as able a mayor as he was a politician.
 Among the achievements of his regime were new subways, improvements to fire departments, and the first expressways.

 Richard J. Daley